 PUBLICATION ETHICS AND PUBLICATION MALPRACTICE STATEMENT

-As one of the leading publisher of high-quality scholarly journals, HORIZON is committed to maintaining the highest standards of publication ethics and to supporting ethical research practices.
+As one of the leading publisher of high-quality scholarly journals, HORIZON is committed to maintaining the highest standards of Code of Conduct and to supporting ethical research practices.
 HORIZON adheres to the principles of the Committee on Publication Ethics (COPE) (http://publicationethics.org/) and follows the COPE Code of Conduct for Journal Publishers.
 We encourage journal editors to follow the COPE Code of Conduct for Journal Editors and to refer reviewers to the COPE Ethical Guidelines for Peer Reviewers as appropriate.
 Allegations of misconduct, if any will be investigated in accordance with the COPE Best Practice Guidelines as far as is practicable.

 We take publication ethics very seriously.
 HORIZON supports its journal editorial teams and authors providing best practice guidelines in the following key areas: